 To keep minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement. when TAMP ends:

-If Activated but Not in Support of a Contingency Operation
+If Activated but Not for a Preplanned Mission or in Support of a Contingency Operation

 You can’t get TAMP and your active duty benefits end immediately.
 You may qualify to purchase TRICARE Reserve Select.